Annandy2008/final_databootcamp/README.md

 - The deduplication step ensures only the most recent quarter is used
 - The cross-sectional standardization reduces sensitivity to absolute timing

-**However**, this does not pose too much threat to our conclusion.
-If anything, the slight look-ahead bias would favor fundamental features, yet they still contribute less than momentum and volatility in permutation importance.

 ### 6.2.
 Temporal Lag of Fundamentals

 Quarterly accounting data inherently lags the prediction target by 2-5 months: